 - You will use better communication tools: Communications is a challenge for every company and one that’s amplified for distributed ones because the communication channels are more narrow – a chat conversation is simply not as rich as a real life one.
 But there are advantages as well.
 A chat conversation can be archived, searchable, and visible to the entire team, whereas in person conversations in meetings and hallways are often lost to the ether.
 Being distributed is a good excuse to abolish inefficient meetings, conference calls, and email silos, and get the whole team to use better online collaboration tools.
 In our case, IRC was our preferred tool for the first year.
 It’s a real-time chat room for the company that we enhanced by keeping logs (to have searchable archives) and by running bots to automatically publish things like code commit notices into the chat stream.
 When the team got to about 15 people, the IRC channel got too busy and we split into several channels.
 We then took this concept a step further and developed a real-time group blogging theme for WordPress called P2 (similar tools are SocialCast and Yammer).
 P2 provides an activity stream for every project going on in the company.
 Today, we still have our IRC channel for real-time group chat, but the majority of company communications takes place on a couple dozen P2s (Matt has a great write-up on how P2 changed our company).
 We also use Skype and email, but only when necessary for one-on-one communication.
 Anything that isn’t strictly private, we push to P2s to make sure there’s an archive of the information accessible to everyone in the company.

 - You can still be social: Probably the biggest disadvantage to being distributed is the lack of social interaction.
-Online tools help make up for some of this, but most people like to spend some time together to make their work experience more enjoyable.
+Online tools help make up for some of this, but most people like to spend time together to feel more connected and make their work experience more enjoyable.
 The good news is that there are ways to compensate for this.
 We took inspiration from the MySQL team and started having in person meetups for the whole company every 6 months.
 These meetups last one week and we’ve had them in places like Arizona, Mexico, Canada, Stinson Beach and Colorado.
 Given how intensely we work together every day, there’s a lot of pent-up excitement by the time we meet in person and the week tends to fly by.
 During the initial meetups we just spent time hanging out and working our regular jobs side by side for the week.
 Along the way we refined the model.
 We now prepare for meetups by thinking up team projects that can be built and launched in a week.
 This turns our meetups into a kind of “hack week” with 2-3 person teams working on projects and demoing and launching them at the end of the week.
 We also spend a lot of time socializing, having fun excursions (hiking, golfing, go-kart racing, etc), and doing 10 minute lightning talks followed by Q&A (short talks by anyone in the company on whatever topic they feel like sharing).
-As we grow, we continue to look for ways to push the envelope on getting people together.
+As we grow, we continue to look for ways to push the envelope on getting people together and forming connections.
 We’ve started encouraging teams within the company to have their own mini-meetups, to come work from San Francisco for a while, and to congregate at various WordCamps.